kilpkonn/msc-thesis/main.typ

 Other objectives include:
 - Evaluating the fitness of tactics on existing large codebases
-- Investigating term search usability for autocompletion
+- Investigating term search usability for auto-completion

 == Contributions of the thesis
-In this thesis we make following contributions:
+In this thesis, we make the following contributions:
 - @background gives an overview of term search algorithms used in other languages and autocompletion tools used in Rust and mainstream programming languages.
 We also introduce some aspects of the Rust programming language that are relevant for the term search.
 - @design introduces term search to Rust by extending the official language server of the Rust programming language, `rust-analyzer`.
   We discuss the implementation of the algorithm in detail as well as different use cases.